Backyard Ducks for Absolute Beginners

 I am SO excited!
 We are only T minus 3 days until ducklings arrive!
 Like every other homesteading addition we have made, this one came on suddenly.
 About 4 weeks ago we were at the feed store picking up some chicken food when we saw a sign advertising the baby chick breeds that would be available in the coming weeks.
 Having no need for baby chicks this season I knew I should have steered far away from that list but I was of course drawn to it like a chicken to a bag of worms.
 My kids were with me so it was all the more dangerous!

 The kids noticed right away that the first weekend in April was special because it was not baby chickens but baby ducks that would be coming in.
-I’m pretty sure just the week before I was talking to someone about how messy and time consuming ducks were and how we would never go there.
+I’m pretty sure just the week before I was talking to someone about how messy and time-consuming ducks were and how we would never go there.

 The whole way home the kids talked about how awesome ducks are and I could feel my resistance weakening.
-Later that afternoon while cleaning up the chicken run with my husband he says “I bet we could section off part of the chicken run for a couple ducks”, then “we have lots of scrap wood by the shed we could probably build a house for free” (which we did, check out how here!)
+Later that afternoon while cleaning up the chicken run with my husband he says “I bet we could section off part of the chicken run for a couple of ducks”, then “we have lots of scrap wood by the shed we could probably build a house for free” (which we did, check out how here!)

-To read the full collection of my duck keeping articles click here!
+To read the full collection of my duck-keeping articles click here!

 Ducklings 101 by The Cape Coop Farm